VEIP Frequently Asked Questions

 The following are VEIP exempt vehicles:

-• Vehicle models 1995 or older under 8,500 lbs. gross vehicle weight
+• Vehicle models 1995 or older 8,500 lbs. gross vehicle weight and under (Suggested change by MDE)

-• Vehicles registered as a Class N street rod vehicle
+• Vehicles registered as a Class N (Street rod vehicle)

-• Vehicles registered as a Class H school vehicle or Class P passenger bus
+• Vehicles registered as a Class H (School vehicle) or Class P (Passenger bus)

 Where do I go to have my VEIP test?